A plant-based mushroom and walnut pâté filled with garlic and herbs and lots of rich flavor.

 - Place walnuts on a baking sheet and toast in oven for 5 minutes.

-- Place the mushrooms, toasted walnuts, parsley and white wine vinegar together in the bowl of a food processor and pulse until chunky but spreadable.
+- Place the mushrooms (and any accumulated juices), toasted walnuts, parsley and white wine vinegar together in the bowl of a food processor and pulse until chunky but spreadable.

 - Cover and chill in fridge until ready to serve.